WHAT LAW GIVES AUTHORITY TO A MEDICAL EXAMINER TO ORDER A POSTMORTEM EXAM?

 made.
 The final report usually takes 60 to 90 days to prepare due to detailed studies performed.

-NOTIFY THE MEDICAL EXAMINER OR THE FUNERAL HOME OF YOUR CHOICE
+NOTIFY THE MEDICAL EXAMINER OF THE FUNERAL HOME OF YOUR CHOICE

-However, there are other reasons an autopsy is important, such as:
+However, there are other reasons a postmortem exam is important, such as:

-- Many physicians will request copies of the autopsy report as there has been increasing awareness that identifying inherited or familial diseases may lead to early diagnosis and treatment of other family members.
+Many physicians will request copies of the report as there has been increasing awareness that identifying inherited or familial diseases may lead to early diagnosis and treatment of other family members.

-- The autopsy provides crucial evidence to law enforcement officials, insurance companies, and others.
+The report provides crucial evidence to law enforcement officials, insurance companies, and others.
 This information is important for insurance claims, work-related compensation or other death benefits.

-HOW CAN I GET A COPY OF THE AUTOPSY REPORT?
+HOW CAN I GET A COPY OF THE REPORT?

-A copy of the autopsy report can be requested from the Office of the Medical Examiner at (269)373-5190.
-There may be a small charge for copies of records which includes the Investigator's report and
+A copy of the report can be requested from the Office of the Medical Examiner at (269) 337-6173 or by sending an email to firstname.lastname@example.org.

 must be requested.